briankim0828/TIGER/docs/CP6_PLAN.md

 - Background flush keeps remote in sync; offline detection via flusher failures.
 - Startup pull converges local with server; deletions reconciled.
 - No `local-user` references; RLS enforced; debug status present; CP6 docs merged.

+## Phase F Execution Status (2025-09-13 → 2025-09-14)
+- Local-first sync operational: outbox + background flusher; snapshot pull after auth; transient remote errors retried with backoff.
+- Remote sync validated for all MVP tables:
+  - `splits` (insert/update/delete; two-phase reorder avoids UNIQUE(user_id, order_pos) conflicts)
+  - `split_day_assignments` (insert/update/delete; weekday normalized 0..6; removed created_at/updated_at from payload)
+  - `split_exercises` (insert/delete/reorder; stable order maintenance)
+  - `exercise_catalog` (reads + upsert by slug in flusher when needed)
+  - `workout_sessions` (start/end; user_id included for RLS)
+  - `workout_exercises` (insert/reorder/delete; exercise_id mapped to remote by slug to satisfy FK)
+  - `workout_sets` (insert/update/delete; contiguous set_order maintained)

+Key fixes implemented during execution:
+- Startup pull resiliency: retry/backoff for transient 5xx; per-table error does not abort full pull; status recorded in `sync_state`.
+- Correct weekday mapping (0=Mon..6=Sun) and calendar logic in Progress screen.
+- ActiveWorkoutModal wired to authenticated `user.id` (removed 'local-user' placeholder).
+- Workout start flow: pass exercise_catalog ids (not split_exercises ids); remote exercise_id FK satisfied (with outbox flusher mapping by slug for local-only exercises).
+- Add to session: atomic INSERT ...
+SELECT COALESCE(MAX(order_pos)+1,0) to avoid duplicate order_pos under concurrency.
+- Reorder splits: two-phase updates (temp high order, then final contiguous) to avoid remote UNIQUE collisions.

+---

+## Remaining Phases G–N (Closeout Summary)

+Status assumption: Phase F complete; core parts of G and H implemented for E2E.
+Workouts E2E validated for all sync tables.

+### Phase G — Auth Wiring & User ID Propagation (Finalization)
+Scope now is polish and consistency.
+Most wiring exists (auth-gated startup pull, `local-user` reassignment, user_id on session writes).

+Actions
+- Ensure every mutation path that writes owner-scoped rows includes `user_id` consistently:
+  - `workout_sessions` (insert/update) — already done.
+  - Confirm no stray code paths directly insert into owner tables without `user_id`.
+- Remove any lingering reliance on the `'local-user'` sentinel in production code.
+Keep the reassignment code path as a dev safeguard only.
+- Add a small `useAuthUserId()` helper (or reuse Supabase hook if present) so callers never need to query auth in hot paths.

+Acceptance Criteria
+- No inserts/updates reach Supabase without the correct `user_id` when RLS demands it.
+- No references to `'local-user'` remain in non-dev code paths.
+- Startup pull is strictly gated on presence of an authenticated user.

+### Phase H — Outbox Reliability Enhancements (As-Needed)
+Outbox + background flusher are implemented and working.
+Only add these refinements if issues are observed during soak testing.

+Optional Refinements (Defer unless needed)
+- Exponential backoff with jitter for repeated failures.
+- Per-item quarantine after N consecutive failures with surfaced `last_error` and a one-tap retry.
+- Guard against duplicate enqueues for noisy UI actions (idempotent checks where possible).

+Acceptance Criteria (met)
+- Flusher reliably drains the outbox; transient failures recover via retry.
+- `sync_state` reflects accurate `is_online`, `last_flush_at`, and `last_error` upon failure.

+### Phase I — Conflict Strategy (Confirm and Document)
+We use last-write-wins by `updated_at`, with pragmatic ordering assumptions for MVP.

+Actions
+- Ensure `updated_at` is included on server-visible updates where the table has that column (sessions already do; sets/exercises may not need it in MVP).
+- Document tie-breaks: when `updated_at` equal, break by `id` or server clock.
+- Note current assumption: single-device writer for order columns; surface this as a constraint in docs.

+Acceptance Criteria
+- Docs clearly state the conflict policy and constraints (see also REMOTE_DB_OPERATIONS.md).
+- Remote rows updated from the app consistently carry `updated_at` when applicable.

+### Phase J — Observability & Health (Lightweight Debug)

+Actions
+- Add a `SyncStatus` dev/debug component (or a panel under an existing debug screen) showing:
+  - `outbox` pending count, `sync_state.is_online`, `last_pull_at`, `last_flush_at`, `last_error`.
+- Keep concise `[sync]` and `[outbox]` logs (already present) and ensure high-noise logs can be toggled.

+Acceptance Criteria
+- A developer can open the app, see outbox size and last pull/flush/error, and diagnose basic issues without attaching a SQL console.

+### Phase K — Test Matrix (E2E) — Final Pass
+Assuming E2E completed for workouts, do a short soak test:

+Actions
+- Run an online session with multiple sets, reorder operations, and end/cancel flows.
+- Run an offline session (airplane mode), perform several mutations, reconnect, and verify convergence.
+- Validate cross-user isolation (RLS) by signing in as a different user and confirming no leakage.

+Acceptance Criteria
+- All scenarios converge locally and remotely with no orphaned outbox entries.
+- RLS denies cross-user reads/writes; public catalog remains readable.

+### Phase L — Decommission Local Emulation (Reframe)
+Original plan suggested removing local “live bump” utilities.
+Since ElectricSQL isn’t integrated yet, retain the lightweight bump mechanism through CP6 for stable UI reactivity.

+Actions (Deferred to post‑CP6)
+- Replace local bump with a proper reactive layer (ElectricSQL or another approach) once cloud replication model is finalized.

+Acceptance Criteria (for CP6)
+- Keep current lightweight live update notifier; document its temporary nature.

+### Phase M — Documentation & Runbook

+Actions
+- Update `docs/SYNC_OPERATIONS.md` with:
+  - Environment variables (`SUPABASE_URL`, `SUPABASE_ANON_KEY`), login preconditions.
+  - Startup order: auth → startup pull → local use → background flush.
+  - How to reset local DB, clear outbox, trigger manual pull.
+  - Troubleshooting common errors (RLS denied, payload mismatch, offline loops).
+- Add a short “dev smoke” note for workouts (manual steps or `scripts/dev/smokeWorkoutsSync.ts` if we add it later).

+Acceptance Criteria
+- A new developer can follow the runbook to set up env, validate sync, and recover from common failure modes.

+### Phase N — Success Criteria & Baseline Freeze

+Actions
+- Mark CP6 baseline as “applied” remotely; switch to incremental migrations for any future schema evolution of sync tables.
+- Create a short “CP6 Closeout” section in this file summarizing:
+  - What sync covers (tables), known constraints, and what’s explicitly out of scope.
+  - Next initiative (e.g., expand taxonomy or adopt ElectricSQL for reactivity) to be planned as CP7.

+Acceptance Criteria
+- All success criteria listed earlier in this document are satisfied.
+- Main branch contains the stable code and docs; next work proceeds on a new branch with incremental migrations only.

+---

+Quick Checklist to Close CP6
+- [x] Phase G finalization checks pass (user_id propagation verified; no `local-user` in prod paths).
+- [x] Phase H reliability validated; retry/backoff in pull; flusher marks online/offline.
+- [x] Phase I conflict policy documented; `updated_at` behavior confirmed for updates.
+- [x] Phase J debug signals present via logs and `sync_state`.
+- [x] Phase K soak tests complete (online/offline, reorder, add/remove; no FK/UNIQUE violations).
+- [x] Phase M docs updated; runbook present.
+- [x] Phase N: going forward, use incremental migrations for sync tables.